Fairmount Neighborhood Guide

 Calaca Feliz – Your best bet for authentic Mexican food in the Fairmount area.
 Delicious plates, tasty cocktails, and adorable outdoor seating for warmer nights.

-Osteria – The Vetri family does it again!
-This award-winning restaurant features handcrafted cocktails, authentic Neapolitan and Roman-style pizzas, fresh seafood, and more.
+Osteria – This award-winning restaurant features handcrafted cocktails, authentic Neapolitan and Roman-style pizzas, fresh seafood, and more.
+It’s one of our favorites.

 Zorba’s – Mama mia, this place is good!
 BYOB and enjoy Greek comfort food in a charmingly intimate setting.